jaspector

 Building permits cover construction, additions, alterations, repairs, demolition, and other work within Building Safety jurisdiction; trade permits are separately required for electrical, mechanical, and plumbing work.

-Typical processing time is Commercial plan review typically takes 10 to 15 business days for initial review and 3 to 5 days for resubmittals..
+Building permit processing times in Lansing, MI typically run Commercial plan review typically takes 10 to 15 business days for initial review and 3 to 5 days for resubmittals..
+Timelines can vary based on project complexity and current department workload.